vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. Return to Visual Studio Code and exit the device app.

     You can close the app by placing input focus on the Terminal window and pressing **CTRL+C**.

+1. Delete the Azure resources that you created during the lab.

+    If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.

+    > **Note**: Resources that your created during this lab include an associated fee.
+If you are using your own Azure account, be sure to clean up your resources to minimize any charges.